BATON ROUGE, La. (AP) -- It's hard for the sixth-ranked LSU Tigers to argue they're being underrated and overlooked now.

 The Tigers began the season ranked 12th, behind five other Southeastern Conference teams.
-Now, as LSU (3-0) enters its SEC schedule Saturday night at home against Auburn, the "Bayou Bengals" are ranked below only one team in their league: No. 1 Alabama.
+Now, as LSU (3-0) enters its SEC schedule this Saturday night at home against Auburn, the ''Bayou Bengals'' are ranked below only one team in their league: No. 1 Alabama.

-After three convincing wins, LSU coach Les Miles said his team is ready and eager for a league game against an Auburn team that has surprisingly also started 3-0.
+After three convincing wins, LSU coach Les Miles said is team is ready and eager for a league game against an Auburn team that has surprisingly also started 3-0.

-The offense under Cameron has looked as efficient as at any time since the 2007 national title team with Matt Flynn at quarterback.
+The offense under new coordinator Cam Cameron has looked as efficient as at any time since the 2007 national title team with Matt Flynn at quarterback.
 Zach Mettenberger has nine touchdowns passes and has eclipsed the 250-yard passing mark in each game.